nicholaschiasson/inglix/README.md

 What about all of these "O-U-G-H" sounds that are all _over_ the place?
 I mean seriously: "rough", "though", "through", "cough", "drought"!
 Enough is enough (:wink:)!
 That's five different pronunciations for the same four letter combination!
 This is only the tip of the iceberg though.
 English is riddled with weird spellings.
 The ones I've mentioned so far have been quite tame if I'm being honest.

 Oh and maybe just as the cherry on top for that rant, even my own name, "Nicholas", is spelled ambiguously.
 I work with a lot of French speakers.
 The name also exists commonly among the French population, obviously, but they don't usually spell it with that "h" in there, so it's more often "Nicolas".
 And that's how people spell my name in DMs even though they can see my name written out right in front of them already _IN THE SOFTWARE_.
 If I'm being honest though, I don't usually go by "Nicholas".
-I usually go by "Nick"... :neutral_face: "_Nick_"... "_*NICK*_"!
+I usually go by "Nick"... :neutral_face: "_Nick_"... "***NICK***"?!
 A "k"?!
 You're going to change the "h" to a "k" for the nickname?!
 So now, when people write to me, the French speakers spell my name "Nic", the English speakers spell my name "Nick", and the rest of the understandably confused population spells my name "Nich"!
 My own name is a mess!
 Of course, I'm exaggerating my frustration here.
 I don't really care at all.
 In fact, it's actually just kind of funny to me.

 Of course, I understand that the origin story of the modern written English language is hairy and complex, and I understand that things will never really change.
 We need our systems to allow us to preserve our history.
 We need to keep as much information as accessible as possible.
 What that means is that we're stuck with the broken system, and probably for a long, long time.
 I have no real problem with that.
 It's maybe difficult to learn English, but in the end it is trivial.
 My complaints are real, but exaggerated.